 That describes the process of tiling a backsplash with conventional thinset mortar.
 Backsplash tiling shouldn't have to take a long time.
-But because... thinset is loaded with water, and evaporation is part of thinset's curing process, you are at the mercy of the evaporation process.
-And it's not a process you can hurry up, but a unique material called adhesive tile mat entirely removes thinset—and water—from the project.
+But because thinset is loaded with water, and evaporation is part of thinset's curing process, you are at the mercy of the evaporation process.
+It's not a process you can hurry up, but a unique material called adhesive tile mat entirely removes thinset—and water—from the project.

 01 of 05